Enzodtz/python-logistic-regression/README.md

 ### Demo

-To see how you can use this model, refer to `example.py`.
+To see how you can use this model with all its functionalities, refer to `example.py`.